-- 1 Object of my first desire,

-Jesus crucified for me!

-All to happiness aspire,

-Only to be found in thee;

-Thee to praise, and thee to know,

-Constitute our bliss below:

-Thee to praise, and thee to love,

-Constitute our bliss above.
+OBJECT of my first desire, Jesus crucified for me !
+All to happiness aspire, Only to be found in thee; Thee to serve, and thee to know, Constitute our bliss below : Thee to see, resemble, love, Constitute our bliss above.

-- 2 Lord, it is not life to live, If thy presence thou deny; Lord, if thou thy presence give, 'Tis no longer death to die!

-Source and Giver of repose!

-Singly at thy will it flows,

-Peace and happiness are thine,

-Mine they are, when thou art mine!
+2 Lord, it is not life to live, If thy presence thou deny; Lord, if thou thy presence give, 'Tis no longer death to die!
+Source and giver of repose!
+Singly at thy will it flows, Peace and happiness are thine; Mine they are, when thou art mine!

 "Lord, behold, he whom thou lovest is sick."-John xi.
-3.

-1 Saviour!
-I can welcome sickness

-1f these words be said of me:

-Can rejoice 'midst pain and weakness,

-If I am but loved by thee;

-Love so precious, Balm for every wound will be.

-- 2 Thou, who waitest not for fitness In the souls thy blood has saved, Let thy Spirit now bear witness, He this sentence has engraved- Love so precious, Gives me all my prayers have craved.

-- 3 Though that love send days of sadness

-In a life so brief as this,

-It prepares me days of gladness,

-And a life of perfect bliss.

-Love so precious,

-Bids me every fear dismiss.
+3. 1 SAVIOUR !
+I can welcome sickness If these words be said of me: Can rejoice 'midst pain and weakness, If I am but loved by thee; Love so precious, Balm for every wound will be.
+2 Thou, who waitest not for fitness In the souls thy blood has saved, Let thy Spirit now bear witness, He this sentence has engraved- Love so precious, Gives me all my prayers have craved.
+3 Though that love send days of sadness In a life so brief as this, It prepares me days of gladness And a life of perfect bliss.
+Love so precious, Bids me every fear dismiss.

-- "The Lord God is a sun and shield."-Ps. lxxxiv.
-11. - 1 Oh! if I walked by sight, not faith, And could not view the things unseen, Dreary, to-day, would be my path, While round me wintry winds blow keen. - 2 The driving sleet, the darkened air, Look bleak and mournful to behold, While this poor frame, though fenced with care, Aches with the penetrating cold. - 3 The glorious sun, whose gladdening beams

-Make even the face of winter smile,

-Now distant and unwarming seems. - Now distant and unwarming seems, Nature looks cheerless, for a while. - 4 Heavenward I turn, and then, on me Shines forth a warm, unclouded ray; Sun of my soul! 'tis shed by thee, I feel no more the wintry day.
+"The Lord God is a sun and shield."-Ps. lxxxiv.
+11.

+- 1 OH ! if I walked by sight, not faith, And could not view the things unseen, Dreary, to-day, would be my path, While round me wintry winds blow keen. - 2 The driving sleet, the darkened air, Look bleak and mournful to behold, While this poor frame though fenced with care, Aches with the penetrating cold. - 3 The glorious sun, whose gladdening beams Make even the face of winter smile, Now distant and unwarming seems, Nature looks cheerless, for a while. - 4 Heavenward I turn, and then, on me Shines forth a warm unclouded ray; Sun of my soul ! 'tis shed by thee, I feel no more the wintry day. - 5 Amidst th' external gloom, thy voice Speaks words of comfort to my heart; Though weak, though lonely, I rejoice, Such gladness does that voice impart. - 6 It tells me of those mansions blest, Where thou a place has deigned prepare-

-- 5 Amidst th' external gloom, thy voice Speaks words of comfort to my heart; Though weak, though lonely, I rejoice, Such gladness does that voice impart. - 6 It tells me of those mansions blest, Where thou a place hast deigned prepare- - Where soon my soul shall sweetly rest- Where winter never chills the air. - 7 It tells me of that blissful state, Where there shall be no pain, no gloom, - Bids me a little moment wait,
+Where soon my soul shall sweetly rest-Where winter never chills the air.

+7 It tells me of that blissful state, Where there shall be no pain, no glo Bids me a little moment wait, Till Thou shalt come to take me hom

-Till Thou shalt come to take me home. - 8 My Saviour! through thy love divine, Which all has pardoned, all bestowed, I say even now, "all things are mine"- I possess all things in my God.
+8 My Saviour, through thy love divine, Which all has pardoned all bestowed,

+I say even now, "all things are mine"-I possess all things in my God.

-- "We which have believed, do enter into rest."
+"We which have believed, do enter into rest."-Heb. iv

-Heb iv.
-3.

-- What though my strength decline,

-And health no more return,

-- I now possess a hope divine, Which bids me not to mourn.

-- 2 In Christ I have believed, And through the spotless Lamb, Grace and salvation have received; In him complete I am!

-- 3 This hope divine uplifts

-My soul amid distress;

-"Without repentance" are His gifts

-Who thus vouchsafes to bless.

-- 4 My sins, my crimson stains,
+- 1 WHAT though my strength decline, And health no more return, - I now possess a hope divine, Which bids me not to mourn. - 2 In Christ I have believed, And through the spotless Lamb, Grace and salvation have received; In him complete I am ! - 3 This hope divine uplifts My soul amid distress; - "Without repentance" are his gifts, Who thus vouchsafes to bless. - 4 My sins, my crimson stains, condemnation now remains ! od views me in his Son. n come what may to me, will, it must be blest ! ne, in the distance, I can see ; here I shall be at rest !

-Are blotted out, each one;

-No condemnation now remains!

-God views me in his Son.

-- 5 Then come what may to me, It will, it must be blest!
-Home, in the distance, I can see; There I shall be at rest!

-- 6 I was not placed on earth To dwell, but sojourn there; And for the country of my birth, With ardour to prepare.